SyborgStudios/overrides_tracker/README.md

     15 source method bodies have changed
     ```

+## GEM support

+Overrides Tracker can also be used on GEMs.
+It will autoload all classes in the lib and app folders.

+Sometimes that is not enough:

+If you need further requirements, you can just add a .overrides_tracker folder and add a requirements.rb file to it.
+In that one you can just require the classes your gem depends on.

+You can also use the ['require_all'](https://github.com/jarmo/require_all) way to include complete folders, filter files etc..

 ## Ruby version compatibility

 OverridesTracker is built in [Continuous Integration] on Ruby 2.3+.